googlecodelabs/tools/FORMAT-GUIDE.md

     Having a header 2 of "What you'll learn" followed by a bullet point list creates a list of check marks.

     A title of "What we've covered" has the same effect.

+1. YouTube Video Embeds

+    Use a video tag like so `<video id="DWAinkJ54AP8"></video>` to embed a video uploaded to YouTube with the URL https://www.youtube.com/watch?v=DWAinkJ54AP8

 ## Things to avoid